• Skip to primary navigation

 Instructions

-Preheat waffle maker and spray with non-stick spray if needed.
+1. Preheat your Belgian waffle maker and spray with non-stick spray if needed.

-In a medium-size bowl whisk together the gluten-free flour, sugar, baking powder, and salt.
+2. In a medium-sized bowl, whisk together the gluten-free flour, sugar, baking powder, and salt.

-Remove waffle after cooking to a wire rack.
+6. Remove the waffle after cooking to a wire rack.
 Don’t stack on plates until ready to eat so they will stay crispy.

-To keep waffles warm: If making several batches to be eaten right away place the waffles on a wire rack in the oven set at a low setting like 200° to keep warm until they are all ready.
-To keep them crispy do not stack the waffles.
+To keep waffles warm: If making several batches to be eaten right away, place the waffles on a wire rack in the oven set at 200° to keep warm until they are all ready.
+To keep them crispy, do not stack the waffles.

 Notes